 Are Real Cohiba Cuban Cigars Worth the Hype?

-First, only Cuban tobacco makes a real ‘Cuban’ cigar taste like a ‘Cuban’ cigar.
-Plus, there’s that whole ‘I can’t have it, so I want it’ thing that’s been going on since 1962.
+First, Cuban tobacco has a distinctive flavor.
+It’s the only thing that makes a real ‘Cuban’ cigar taste the way it does.
+Then, there’s the ‘I can’t what I want’ mentality that’s been floating around for almost 60 years.
 That gives having a Cuban cigar a sense of ‘coolness’ to it.
-There is some truth to the uniqueness of Cubans, though, that you can’t replicate.
+Cuban cigars carry a uniqueness all their own.
 When tobacco is grown, it takes on the flavor of the soil it’s grown in – so yes, Cubans are unique in that way.
 The climate in Cuba – being smack in the middle of the Caribbean – makes for some fantastic tobacco.

 Where Do I Find Them?